CALLM: Understanding Cancer Survivors' Emotions and Intervention Opportunities via Mobile Diaries and Context-Aware Language Models: Predicting Emotional States and Intervention Opportunities from Mobile Diary Text

-This section introduces our emotion analysis framework, designed for mobile free text-based diary data in cancer survivors, as illustrated in Figure~\ref{fig:framework}.
-The framework consists of two main modules: the Diary Embedding and Retrieval Module on the left, and the Context-Aware Generation Module on the right.
-By embedding and retrieving contextually relevant emotion diary data from peers, along with integrating individual traits and historical trajectories, this framework incorporates these contextual cues into the LLM generation process to identify current constructs.
-This integration improves both the interpretability and predictive accuracy for real-world emotional states.
-The framework operates through the following sequential modules.
+Building upon our contextual analysis findings from RQ1, we designed CALLM to leverage three key insights: (1) the significant impact of contextual factors on emotional states, (2) the substantial role of individual differences in emotional experiences, and (3) LLMs' pre-trained knowledge regarding cancer survivors' emotional experiences and potential needs.
+As illustrated in Figure~\ref{fig:framework}, the framework consists of two main modules: the Diary Embedding and Retrieval Module and the Context-Aware Generation Module.
+By embedding and retrieving contextually relevant emotion diary data from peers, along with integrating individual traits and historical trajectories, CALLM incorporates these contextual cues into the LLM generation process to identify current emotional and behavioral states.
+This integration improves both the interpretability and predictive accuracy for real-world emotional states, even from extremely brief diary entries.